Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter03.md

 3. **Mutation Rate and Performance**: Repeat the previous test with different mutation rates (e.g., 0.001, 0.01, 0.1).
 Observe and discuss how the mutation rate affects the performance of the hill climber.

-### Part 3: Implementing Parallel Hill Climbing for OneMax
+### Exercise 3: Implementing Parallel Hill Climbing for OneMax

 1. **Parallel Hill Climber**: Implement a parallel hill climber for the OneMax problem.
 This climber should maintain a population of bitstrings, apply bit flip mutation to each one independently, and select the best bitstrings to carry forward to the next generation.
 The climber should iterate for a specified number of generations.